INFORMSJoC/2024.0546/src/Comp/ALogTP/readme.md

 - `path-following.m`: the main program of LogTP, applied to the subnetworks.
-Here we handle a homotopy system of 2num variables, corresponding to the non-robust links. (each non-robust link corresponds to 2 variables) There are a few adjustments to the codes when computing the partial derivatives of the utility functions: we have to combine the strengths of the non-robust links and the robust ones with the Matlab function `insert.m` before the computation.
-The rest codes are the same as the basic version LogTPc.
+Here we handle a homotopy system of 2num variables, corresponding to the non-robust links. (each non-robust link corresponds to 2 variables)

 Input: Link in [0,1]^L, a network records the structure of the subnetwork.

 Output: PS in [0,1]^L, a pairwise stable subnetwork that we derive from Link by replacing the −1’s with the results of LogTP; num, number of the non-robust links.

-We omit the introductions to the functions applied in LogTP.
-For more details, one may refer to the file `src/LogTPc/readme.md` or `src/Manual.pdf`.
+	There are a few adjustments to the codes of LogTP since we have to take the structure of the subnetwork into consideration.
+That is, we have to combine the strengths of the non-robust links and the robust ones with the Matlab function `insert.m` before the computations.
+Therefore, we add an input parameter Link in [0,1]^L for the functions in LogTP.
+	Besides, we change the output of function `def.m`.
+Now it returns a num × N matrix whose (i,j) -th element represents the partial derivative of agent j's utility function with respect to the i -th non-robust link in the subnetwork.

 # Application